DamienIrving/teaching/utas_climate_lecture.md

 - Why is most of the planet at a habitable temperature?
 - Why are all the major deserts of the world located at a similar latitude north or south?
 - Why does our weather in Hobart tend to come from the west?
-- Why is it four seasons in one day/week in Melbourne but basically the same weather every singe day in Darwin?
+- Why is Melbourne famous for experiencing four seasons in one day?
 - Why is it freezing cold in Newfoundland and Labrador but relatively mild in the UK?

 To answer those questions, we need to know how the climate system works...